-280 (SWC and GWC) to the liquid (RWC) phase occurs (Fig. 4c), θ_e decreases due to melting of snow and graupel falling into the ascending air parcels (Fig. 5a).
-At higher altitudes, θ_e increases again due to the additional heat release in the ice phase (Fig. 5a).
-This process of decrease and subsequent increase of θ_e along the ascent is also evident in the more slowly ascending
+liquid (RWC) phase occurs (Fig. 4a), $\theta_e$ decreases along the ascent (Fig. 5a) due to melting of snow and graupel falling into the ascending air parcels.
+At higher altitudes, i.e., following the trajectories above the melting level at 4 km height, $\theta_e$ increases again due to the additional heat release in the ice phase (Fig. 5a).
+This process of decrease and subsequent increase in $\theta_e$ along the ascent is also evident in the more slowly ascending WCB trajectories (Fig. 5b), underlining the importance of microphysical processes in WCBs (Joos and Wernli, 2012; Joos and Forbes, 2016), whose effect is clearly detectable even after averaging over hundreds of trajecto-ries.